 Bold labels are required.

-In hospitals, nursing homes and other medical facilities, the accidental prescription or administration of the wrong dose of medication often results in illness, disability or even fatality.
+In hospitals, nursing homes, and other medical facilities, the accidental prescription or administration of the wrong dose of medication often results in illness, disability, or even death.
 These medication errors can often be prevented.

 At the Pennsylvania law firm of Biancheria & Maliver P.C., we focus our practice exclusively on representing victims of medical malpractice and their families.
 Our legal team works diligently to uphold and protect the rights of clients while demanding that medical professionals be held accountable for their negligence.
 Contact the firm to schedule a free consultation and case evaluation.